moosetechnology/moosetechnology.github.io/moose-wiki/Developers/Parsers/VerveineJ.md

 To use VerveineJ, you can use [Famix Maker](https://github.com/moosetechnology/Moose-Easy) ![External documentation](https://img.shields.io/badge/-External%20Documentation-blue) or from a terminal.

-From the terminal, you can use command line as follows:
+From the terminal on Unix systems, you can use command line as follows:

 ```sh
 ./verveinej.sh -o MyProject.mse -autocp ../MyProjectDependenciesOrLib/ ../MyProjectSrcFolder/
 ```

+On Windows, you should use `verveinej.bat` instead of `verveinej.sh`.

 To use the JSON file format, you can specify the output format of VerveineJ: